 Have Questions about NFL Live Streaming?

-In my opinion, the best package for a cord cutter that wants to watch live is as follows: Sling TV + antenna.
+In my opinion, the best package for a cord cutter that wants to watch live is as follows: DIRECTV NOW + antenna.
 Maybe you’ve read through my guide but still have questions about how to watch NFL online.
 No problem.
 I’m here to help!
 Leave a comment below, and I’ll get back to you ASAP.
 Finally, if you’re interested in how to watch other sports online, check out my guide.